nestauk/ccid_zg_fe_prod_05_fli/privacy-notice-en.md

 - **Non-identifiable data**

   We retain the non-identifiable data (including non-identifiable workshop session data and non-identifiable demographic data) indefinitely for research and statistical purposes.
-You cannot be identified using this data and so we may use this in the future without further notice to you.
+We will ensure that appropriate safeguards are in place to respect your rights and freedoms when we do this.
+For example, your data will only be retained in either an anonymised form (i.e. so all identifying information is removed) or in a psuedo-anonymised form (i.e. the data is collected in a manner that means we know that the data belongs to a specific individual but we cannot identify that the individual is you).

 - **Usage data**